Solar100’s Jon Powers: The Chief Sustainability Officer of Solar

 Richard Matsui: Absolutely.
 As a large C&I asset owner, what challenges does your team face with financing or asset management compared to the utility-focused players?

-Jon Powers: From an asset management perspective, we pride ourselves on building relationships with our off-takers.
-A lot of financing firms will keep an arm’s length and pay a third party to intermediate the energy manager for the state university, hospital system, school system, or even Amazon or FedEx.
+Jon Powers: From an asset management perspective, we pride ourselves on building relationships with our offtakers.
+A lot of financing firms will keep an arm’s length and pay a third party to intermediate with the energy manager for the state university, hospital system, school system or even Amazon or FedEx.
 We intentionally build that relationship.

-The value that strong relationship brings to us is twofold: one, a strong relationship makes problem solving more efficient.
-If a problem arises, the off-takers know who we are and can collaborate.
-Two, we gain more opportunities because off-takers view us as partners.
-For example, when the off-taker likes the solar asset and wants to add storage or another system, it’s just a conversation in an ongoing relationship.
+The value that a strong relationship brings to us is twofold: One, a strong relationship makes problem-solving more efficient.
+If a problem arises, the offtakers know who we are and can collaborate.
+Two, we gain more opportunities because offtakers view us as partners.
+For example, when the offtaker likes the solar asset and wants to add storage or another system, it’s just a conversation in an ongoing relationship.

 At our scale, the challenge is keeping up with those relationships when you have hundreds of assets.
 It will only get more challenging as more and more states begin to accelerate the C&I space.